mcaceresb/stata-gtools/docs/index.md

 ----

 - Update benchmarks for all commands.
 Still on 0.8 benchmarks.
+- Dropmissing vs dropmissing but not extended missing values.
 - `geomean` for geometric mean (`exp(mean(log(x)))` for gcollapse, gstats tab, gegen).
 - Allow keeping both variable names and labels in `greshape spread/gather`
 - Implement `collapse()` option for `greshape`.